JosePenaSanchez/AndroidStudioProjects/README.md

 Developer Team: Jose Pena Sanchez, Patrick Abbey, Liliana Acevedo, Cristian Cepeda

-This repository contains files for an Android Mobile Application.
+This repository contains files for an Android mobile application that was developed as a class project.
-It's purpose is to help people cope with their social anxiety.

 RIPAnxiety Features:
-* users to make accounts on their local device.
+* users can make accounts on their local device.
-* users to use the Leibowitz Social Anxiety Assessment to "way that social phobia plays a role in your life across a variety of situations"
+* users can take the Leibowitz Social Anxiety Assessment
 * suggests daily goals for the user to complete to improve their social anxiety.